andreypavlenco/Planify/README.md

 ---

 ## Environment Configuration

-To configure the project, create a `.env` file in the root directory with the following variables:
+To configure the project, create a `.env` file in the root directory with the following variables as an example.

 ```dotenv
 APP_PORT=5000